omermadmon/prj_FIFA/README.md

 # prj_FIFA
-FIFA 18 dataset analysis project.
+this is a data analysis project engaged with official FIFA 18 dataset (via kaggle.com). this project has been fully created by Omer Madmon and Omer Nahum.